How to Get a Land Surveyor License in New York

 Tips for Success

-- Take the FS exam during college: You can sit for the Fundamentals of Surveying exam during your senior year.
-Pass it while the material is fresh — the pass rate drops significantly for those who wait years after graduation.
+- Take the FS exam during your senior year: You can sit for the Fundamentals of Surveying exam while still in school.
+Pass it while the coursework is fresh — first-time pass rates are significantly higher for recent graduates than for those who wait years after finishing their education.

 Frequently Asked Questions

-How long does it take to get a land surveyor license in New York?
+How long does it take to become a licensed land surveyor in New York?

 How much does it cost to get a land surveyor license in New York?